-- 1. Press the Measure button on the front panel to enter the MEASURE function menu. - 2.
-Press the Source softkey, and then use the Universal Knob to select the desired channel.
-Only analog channels (CH1, CH2, CH3, and CH4) that are displayed are available for measurements. - 3.
+- 1. Press the Measure button on the front panel to enter the MEASURE function menu.
+At the same, the frequency and period are enabled with the current trigger channel, the statistics also was enabled. - Press the Source softkey, and then use the Universal Knob to select the desired channel.
+Only analog channels (CH1 and CH2) that are displayed are available for measurements. - 3.
 To select and display measurement parameters.
 Press the Type softkey, and then turn the Universal Knob to select the desired measurement parameter. - 4.
-Press the Add softkey to display the measurement parameter at the bottom of the screen. - 5.
-To display several measurement parameters, press the Type softkey and then press the Add softkey for several times.
+Press the Universal Knob to add the measurement parameter, the parameters and value will be shown above the menu, and the statistics status will update. - 5.
+To turn off the statistic function, press the Statistics softkey to select Off.

 The measurement display area can display 5 measurement parameters at most, and the measurements will arrange according to the selecting order.
-If press the Add softkey to add a sixth measurement parameter, it will delete the first measurement.
+If add a sixth measurement parameter, it will delete the first measurement.